 -Nebraska's coaching staff wanted to get the wide receivers more involved.
 That kind of happened.
 Kanawai Noa recorded his first catch and first touchdown at Nebraska.
 But beyond Noa, it was the usual suspects at wideout again.

 -Big Ten schedule begins next week.
 The real season.
-Nebraska starts with Illinois, who lost at home today to Eastern Michigan.
-Expected an emotionally-wounded Illini team.
+Nebraska starts with Illinois, who lost at home Saturday to Eastern Michigan.
+Expect an emotionally-wounded Illini team.